 The scores provide common measures for comparing the qualifications of applicants and aid in the evaluation of grades and recommendations.
-Some Subject Tests yield subscores that can indicate the strengths and weaknesses in an individual student’s preparation and may also be useful for guidance and placement purposes.
-Although the scores may not be a requirement for admission to a particular program, admissions committees are likely to consider the scores if they are submitted.
+The Biology and Psychology tests yield sub scores that can indicate the strengths and weaknesses in an individual student’s preparation.
+The sub scores can also be used for guidance and placement purposes.
+The test is of paper pencil format.

 Prospective graduate school applicants take the Subject Tests.
-GRE Subject Test scores are accepted by thousands of graduate schools, including individual departments or divisions within these schools.
-Although the scores may not be a requirement for admission to a particular program, admissions committees are likely to consider the scores if they are submitted.
-It's best to contact the admissions office or department you're interested in and see exactly what they're looking for.
-The test is a paper pencil format.
+GRE Subject Test scores are accepted by thousands of graduate schools.
+Many individual departments or divisions of Graduate schools accept the GRE Subject test scores as it indicates the knowledge and skill level in a specific area.
+It's best to contact the admissions office or department you are interested in and see exactly what they are looking for.

 When can I take GRE Subject Tests?

 In India the GRE subject tests can be taken in the month of October only.
 Please visit www.ets.org for more details.

 The fee is $150.
 The late registration fee (online registration only) is $25.

 Each GRE Subject Test yields a total score on a 200–990 score scale, in 10-point increments.
 Sub scores are reported for the Biology and Psychology Tests on a scale of 20–99, in one-point increments.